 Fiji

 MCRI has developed a long and productive research collaboration with Fiji to work towards understanding how scabies affects the Fijian population.
-This successful collaboration in research has been translated into a working relationship with the implementation of the World Scabies Program to eliminate scabies as a national public health problem throughout the country.
+This successful collaboration in research has been translated into a working relationship with the implementation of the World Scabies Program (WSP) to eliminate scabies as a national public health problem throughout the country.

 Our work

-Health Systems Strengthening project commenced in Fiji
+Health Systems Strengthening Projects in Fiji

 Post-MDA scabies prevalence survey